HuskyDG/magisk-files/note.md

-## R65A24840-kitsune (26404)
+## R65B8FE82-kitsune (26404)

-- Update resetprop to avoid increasing serial counter for read-only properties
+- Do not reset peer group of `/apex`, which introduce abnormal environment detection

 If you want to read changelog of previous builds, please visit [Release page](https://github.com/HuskyDG/magisk-files/releases)